quartzbio/quartzbio-python/docs-source/source/expression_functions.md

 **Syntax**

--   record: (object) The record to be splitted
+-   record: (object) The record to be split
 -   fields: (list or tuple) the fields IDs

 ### **findall**